Send files over WiFi from your browser to any phone or PC

 The Problem

 Sending files to other devices is a complicated thing to accomplish.
 People use multiple devices with different operating systems at their home and work.
 Even when they connect to the same network, different operating systems and their unique quirks leave a lot to be desired in terms of seamless file sharing experience.
-We have AI that can pass law exams but, simple things like secure file sharing between devices is still a lot of work for regular users.
+We have AI that can pass law exams but, simple things like secure file sharing between devices with different OS is still not straightforward.
+Please don’t tell me bluetooth is the way to go.

 File sharing apps like AirDrop for iOS and Nearby Share from Android have tried to fill in the gaps for their own operating systems.
 They are still not platform agnostic.
 You cannot use these apps to send files between iOS, Android, Windows or Linux.